It has nothing to do with a family of canines but about friends of stick-fighting who desire to test their fighting under realistic conditions.

 In the course of training their friendship increased as well as their desire to find more like-minded individuals.
 In no way a simple undertaking…

 Marc finally succeeded in convincing Eric to accompany him to the academy of Dan Inosanto.
 There it would be simpler to meet other open minded and enthusiastic people.
-A short time later they had a good group together that was allowed to remain in the academy thanks to good discipline and commitment.
-There, they indulged in stick-fighting after regular training hours.
+A short time later they had a good group together.
 They were referred to as the “after midnight group.”

 The after midnight group….

 In order to protect the head from dangerous hits, they used very stable metal helmets that generated a completely wrong sense of security in Eric’s opinion.
 Eric, who always wanted to fight very realistically, grew anxious over the fighters increasingly tendency to ignore head shots.
-Marc came up with the solution to the problem through the use of a few old Fencing masks that he had discovered sitting on a shelf in the school under a layer of years old dust.
+Marc came up with the solution to the problem through the use of a few old Fencing masks.
 The masks were perfect.
 They protected the head, but not 100%, so that one could not afford inattentiveness.

 The birth of the Dog Brothers